joshua-agyapong/Joshua-Agyapong/README.md

 # [Joshua Agyapong](https://www.linkedin.com/in/joshuaagyapong) | Cybersecurity & IAM Project Portfolio 🔐

-I’m passionate about cybersecurity and enjoy solving complex challenges through hands-on projects.
-My work spans **Identity and Access Management (IAM)**, **vulnerability management**, and **threat detection**, giving me the chance to explore the fast-moving world of modern security.
-Explore these projects to see how I design, automate, and secure identity systems that help improve operations and reduce risk.
+I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
+From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
+Please feel free to check them out and see the work I’ve put into enhancing security operations and processes

 ---